BagelNetwork/Client/python/README.md

 15. **Add image by image download URLs:**

-Multiple images can be added to a BagelDB cluster using URLs.
+Multiple images can be added to a Bagel cluster using URLs.
 It's recommended to add fewer than 20 images at a time using this function.
 Upon execution, the function will return the URLs of successfully added images and those that failed.
 Here's an example:

 ```python
 cluster = api.get_or_create_cluster("new_testing")